-To track the depreciation of an asset that you already purchased (and added to the Chart of Accounts), you need two new accounts: a Fixed Asset type of account called something like Accumulated Depreciation and an Expense type of account called something like Depreciation Expense.
+To track the depreciation of an asset that you've already purchased (and added to the Chart of Accounts), you need two new accounts: a Fixed Asset type of account called something like Accumulated Depreciation and an Expense type of account called something like Depreciation Expense.

 If you have a large number of assets, keeping track of the accumulated depreciation associated with specific assets is a good idea.
-You can do this either outside QuickBooks (for example, in an Excel spreadsheet or with your tax return) or inside QuickBooks (by using individual accounts for each asset's original cost and accumulated depreciation).
-After you set up these two accounts, you can record the asset depreciation with a journal entry, such as the following one that records \$500 of depreciation expense:
+You can do this either outside QuickBooks (such as in a Microsoft Excel spreadsheet or with your tax return) or inside QuickBooks (by using individual accounts for each asset's original cost and accumulated depreciation).

+After you set up these two accounts, you can record the asset depreciation with a journal entry such as the following one, which records \$500 of depreciation expense:

 Debit Credit

 Depreciation expense \$500

-Accumulated \$500
+Accumulated depreciation \$500

-depreciation